 If you have any questions about these luxury vinyl tiles, please give our customer service team a call.
 Our flooring experts would be happy to answer any questions you may have, and can help you to determine which product is right for your needs.

-For more on this topic please review our Luxury Vinyl Planks Tiles LVT product page.
+For more on this topic please review our Vinyl Plank Flooring product page.